Rebecca J. Stahl, MA

 when you are at home and work.
 And, you try hard to eat right and

 exercise.
 But, any change to your schedule can disrupt your blood sugar (glucose) level.
-Does this mean you cannot enjoy holidays and vacations?
-Of course you can!
+This doesn't mean you can't enjoy holidays and vacations.
 You just need to take the time to talk to your doctor and create a plan that’s right for you.

-The holidays are filled with temptations—from five-course meals to fancy alcoholic drinks.
-When high-calorie and high-fat foods are on the menu, not to mention all of the opportunities to slip away from your exercise routine, how can you manage your diabetes?
+The holidays are filled with temptations—from 5-course meals to fancy alcoholic drinks.
+When high-calorie and high-fat foods are on the menu, not to mention all of the opportunities to slip away from your exercise routine, you'll need to take additional steps to manage your diabetes.

 Follow these tips to safely navigate the bustling holiday season: